 The indicated SRI is based on the SRS resources corresponding to a selected SRS resource set [which need to be aligned with the UE capability based on the informed correspondence]] UE expects that the indicated SRI corresponds to at least one of the UE capability value set index(es), which is included in the most recent beam reporting.

+[Mod: As evident from the CR discussion, this statement may not make it to the spec.
+Since SRI is anyway included in the DCI and only one resource set is used, there shouldn’t be any ambiguity which panel the NW assumes in the SRI.
+So this sentence is not needed.]

 Regarding the timeline, the UE reporting information in the second bullet is based on current UE panel status, i.e. which panel is the best for which CRI/SSBRI among the currently activated panels.
 So, we are not sure on the need for defining timeline from when the UE shall assume that the correspondence report is activated.